ertekin-research-group/CLAMM/CLAMM_MC/README.md

 ## 🚀 Usage

 ### Required Files
-To run a simulation with CLAMM_MC, you need the folloing input files:
+To run a simulation with CLAMM_MC, you need the following input files:

 1. `POSCAR` — Defines the unit or supercell geometry and sublattice constraints
 2. `INPUT` — Parameter file specifying the simulation type and conditions